Flemish Altruism (Constituent Parts 1993–1996)

-Flemish Altruism (Constituent Parts 1993–1996), often referred as Flemish Altruism, is A Minor Forest's debut studio album.
+Flemish Altruism (Constituent Parts 1993–1996) is the debut studio album by the San Francisco-based band A Minor Forest.
 Some tracks were recorded in 1995 by Steve Albini and some in 1996 by Bob Weston.
 It was released on the Thrill Jockey label.
+The album was remastered in 2014.

 Critical reception

 AllMusic noted: "For those interested in song-based pop, this is not the right album, but anyone who can settle into a creepy crawl of heavy bass and off-kilter guitars will find this is an excellent work."